 10 Organizational Cybersecurity Imperatives

 In recent years, the Center for Digital Strategies has been fortunate to observe and interact with the efforts of a number of large companies as they wrestle with the challenges of cyber/information security today.
-These challenges are mounting, not just because of the number, weight and sophistication of bad actors, but also because of the explosion of the consumerization of enterprise information technology over the last decade and the current digital transformation efforts of many companies.
+These challenges are mounting, not just because of the number, weight and sophistication of bad actors, but also because of the explosion of the consumerization of information technology, the proliferation of connected devices and the current digital transformation efforts of many companies.

 Here are ten lessons for management that we’ve learned in watching these talented people and organizations address the trials of defending their data, people and organizations:

 - Accept that it’s not “if”, but “when”—long gone are the days when being secure was possible and a good wall was mostly sufficient to avoid a breach;

 - Embrace “deter, detect, respond, remediate”—a defense in depth, sequential approach that involves robust intelligence, monitoring and response capabilities;

 - Adopt a combat mentality—most organizations should have a security operations center (SOC) that knows what “normal” looks like, an organized incident response team and regular exercise scenarios that engage senior management;